1955 Le Mans disaster: After the race

-Accounts put the death toll at 80 to 84 (spectators plus Levegh), either by flying debris or from the fire, with a further 120 to 178 injured.
+More than 80 spectators, plus Levegh, were killed, either by flying debris or from the fire, with a further 120 to 178 injured.
 Other observers estimated the toll to be much higher.
 It has remained the most catastrophic crash in motorsport history.
 A special Mass was held in the morning in the Le Mans Cathedral for the first funerals of the victims.

 The death toll led to an immediate temporary ban on motorsports in France, Spain, Switzerland, West Germany, and other nations, until racetracks could be brought to a higher safety standard.
 In the United States, the American Automobile Association (AAA) dissolved their Contest Board that had been the primary sanctioning body for motorsport in the US (including the Indianapolis 500) since 1904.
 It decided that auto racing detracted from its primary goals, and the United States Automobile Club was formed to take over the race sanctioning and officiating.

 Most countries lifted their racing bans within a year after the disaster.
 France in particular, as the host of Le Mans, lifted their complete ban on 14 September 1955.
 On that date, the Ministry of the Interior released new regulations for racing events and codified the approval process that future racing events would need to follow.
-In contrast, Switzerland's ban, which also extended to the running of timed motorsports such as hillclimbs, was not quickly lifted.
+In contrast, Switzerland's ban persisted for decades.
 This forced Swiss racing promoters to organize circuit events in foreign countries including France, Italy, and West Germany.
 In 2003, the Federal Assembly of Switzerland started a lengthy discussion about whether this ban should be lifted.
 The discussion focused on traffic policy and environmental questions rather than on safety.
 On 10 June 2009, the Ständerat (upper house of the Swiss parliament) defeated a proposal to lift the ban for the second time.
 In 2015, the ban was relaxed for electric vehicles only, such as cars involved in Formula E electric racing.
 The ban was lifted in May 2022.